Budapestby VisitCity Guides

 Frequently Asked Questions

-Online booking is highly recommended for popular baths like Széchenyi and Gellért, especially during peak seasons and weekends.
+We always recommend booking online for popular baths like Széchenyi and Gellért, especially during peak seasons and weekends.
 Smaller facilities like Veli Bej and Dandár often accept walk-ins but may have capacity limits.

 Pack swimwear, towels, flip-flops or waterproof slippers, and swim caps if you plan to use swimming pools.
-Most facilities offer rentals, but bringing your own items saves money and ensures availability.
+Most facilities have rentals available, but bringing your own items saves money and ensures you have what you need.

-Most thermal baths restrict children under 14 from thermal pools due to high temperatures and mineral content.
+Most thermal baths don't allow children under 14 in thermal pools due to high temperatures and mineral content.
 Children must be toilet-trained for any pool access.
-Family-friendly Palatinus offers the most options for young visitors.
+Family-friendly Palatinus has the most options for young visitors.

-Many facilities provide drinking fountains with mineral water that's safe to consume and believed to offer internal health benefits.
+Many facilities have drinking fountains with mineral water that's safe to consume and believed to provide internal health benefits.
 Never drink directly from bathing pools.
 Look for designated drinking halls or fountains.

-Weekdays are generally less crowded and may offer lower prices.
+Weekdays are generally less crowded and may have lower prices.
 Some baths like Rudas have gender-specific weekday hours.
 Weekends bring more tourists and families, creating livelier but busier atmospheres.